DanielTakeshi/Paper_Notes/reinforcement_learning/DART_Noise_Injection_for_Robust_Imitation_Learning.md

 small enough, and that it's done in a principled way (this is why I need to know the theory).

+Note that this isn't good enough to exceed the expert supervisor performance.

 See the blog post for more details:

 http://bair.berkeley.edu/blog/2017/10/26/dart/